DavidTausend/gen-ai-bootcamp-2025/sentence-constructor/chartgpt/prompt.md

 </assistant:output>
 </example>

-Student Input: Sorry, I am not from here, can you tell me where is the bathroom?
+Student Input: Did you see the neighbor this morning?
+They were looking at me.